 Overview

-Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.
+Rickets is the softening and weakening of bones in children, often because of an extreme and prolonged vitamin D or calcium deficiency.
 Rare inherited problems also can cause rickets.

-Vitamin D helps your child's body absorb calcium and phosphorus from food.
-Not enough vitamin D makes it difficult to maintain proper calcium and phosphorus levels in bones, which can cause rickets.
+Vitamin D helps a child's body absorb calcium and phosphorus from food.
+Not enough vitamin D makes it hard to maintain proper calcium and phosphorus levels in bones, which can cause rickets.

-Rare inherited disorders related to low levels of phosphorus, the other mineral component in bone, may require other medications.
+Rare inherited disorders related to low levels of phosphorus, the other mineral component in bone, may require other medicines.

 Symptoms

-Because rickets softens the areas of growing tissue at the ends of a child's bones (growth plates), it can cause skeletal deformities such as:
+Because rickets softens the areas of growing tissue at the ends of a child's bones, known as growth plates, it can cause skeletal deformities such as:

 When to see a doctor